 Net Sales.
 Net sales for the other segment include sales from our wholly owned domestic distribution companies less sales from the professional and residential segments to those distribution companies.
-The other segment net sales decreased \$3.2 million for the first quarter of fiscal 2015 compared to the first quarter of fiscal 2014 due to an increase in sales that are eliminated for shipments to our company-owned distribution companies as a result of strong preseason demand for our professional segment products.
+The other segment net sales for the second quarter of fiscal 2015 slightly decreased by \$0.5 million compared to the second quarter of fiscal 2014.
+For the year-to-date period of fiscal 2015, the other segment net sales decreased \$3.7 million compared to the same period in the prior fiscal year due to an increase in sales that are eliminated from higher shipments to our company-owned distribution companies, partially offset by higher sales volumes at our company-owned distributors.